We saw WAY more than expected and planned the rest of our trip better.

 The award-winning Cellhouse Audio Tour

-Time to explore exhibits, prison buildings, historic sites, and trails at your own pace
+Plenty of free time to explore exhibits, prison buildings, historic sites, and scenic trails at your own pace

 Ghirardelli Square